John Lee Hancock: Career

 In 2013 Hancock directed Saving Mr. Banks, a film about the life of P. L. Travers and her difficult negotiations with Walt Disney over adapting her novel Mary Poppins into a feature film.
 He also directed The Founder (2016), about the McDonald's fast food chain, and co-wrote the upcoming musical film The Goree Girls.
 In 2019 he directed his first Netflix movie The Highwaymen.

 Hancock also directed the pilot of the television series Paradise Lost, which premiered on April 13, 2020.

-His latest film is The Little Things, a 2021 neo-noir crime thriller written, directed and produced by Hancock and Mark Johnson.
+In 2021, he wrote, directed The Little Things.
+He also served as producer alongside Mark Johnson.
 The plot follows two police officers (Denzel Washington and Rami Malek) who try to catch a serial killer in 1990s Los Angeles; the film also stars Jared Leto as their top suspect and Natalie Morales as another detective.

 In 2022, he wrote and directed Mr. Harrigan's Phone.
 Based on a short story by Stephen King, which appears in the collection If It Bleeds, the film follows a boy who befriends an older billionaire who lives in his small town.
 When the man dies, the boy finds himself able to communicate with his friend from the grave by leaving voicemails on the iPhone that was buried with him.

+In 2025, Hancock created the television series Talamasca: The Secret Order, for AMC which premiered on October 26, 2025.
+The series is based on The Vampire Chronicles and Lives of the Mayfair Witches by Anne Rice.